Our Students Come First

-Exists to encourage inclusive excellence, educate the University and community, and examine the systems, policies, and processes at Holy Family University to ensure all persons across the spectrum of identity experience an equitable, accessible, and vibrant community in which to learn, work, and live.
-Coordinates the University Nondiscrimination Policy and related processes.
+Equity and Inclusion exists to encourage inclusive excellence, educate the University and community, and examine the systems, policies, and processes at Holy Family University to ensure all persons across the spectrum of identity experience an equitable, accessible, and vibrant community in which to learn, work, and live.
+This area is overseen by the Office of the Dean of Students, and coordinates the University Nondiscrimination Policy and related processes.